Foreign demand for beef, soybeans adds pressure on Amazon forest

 "This may indirectly contribute to loss of the forests that industrialized countries are seeking to protect through international agreements," they wrote in the journal Environmental Research Letters.

-Exports of beef and soybeans accounted for 2.7 billion tonnes of carbon emissions caused by Brazil's deforestation in the decade to 2010, the report said.
+Exports of beef and soybeans accounted for 2.7 billion metric tons (1 metric ton = 1.102 tons) of carbon emissions caused by Brazil's deforestation in the decade to 2010, the report said.
 That exceeds greenhouse gas emissions of a nation such as Egypt over the same period.

-Deforestation of Brazil's Amazon region fell 27 percent to 4,656 square kilometres (1,798 square miles) between August 2011 and July 2012 from the same period a year earlier, the Brazilian Environment Ministry said in November.
+Deforestation of Brazil's Amazon region fell 27 percent to 1,798 square miles between August 2011 and July 2012 from the same period a year earlier, the Brazilian Environment Ministry said in November.

 That was the lowest since monitoring began in 1988.
-Brazil's so-called Legal Amazon covers 5.2 million square kilometres.
+Brazil's so-called Legal Amazon covers 5.2 million square kilometers.

 But growing foreign demand and the Brazilian government's eagerness for economic growth meant continued falls in the rate of forest loss were unlikely without new measures to safeguard forests, the report said.